This unloved 1980s Volvo is gearing up for a comeback

 - Great classic Volvos for sale!
 There's even a few 440s...

+At least, so time’s onward march may have you believe.
+As the decades wore on, and Volvo’s 440 sunk into the recesses of the used-car market, contemporary opinion on the saloon of choice for those concerned with their social standing has won few enthusiasts.
 As we look back and enjoy all the retro charm offered by common vehicular staples of the time, why is the Volvo 440 all but ignored?
-Well, we’re going to set the record straight.

 For starters, the urban consensus radiates a belief that under the tetragonal bodywork lurks the underpinnings of monotony.
 However, that remains untrue – under the five-door family appearance is technology shared with the 480 Sports Coupê.